wielkiborsuk/vim-http-client/README.md

 ## Contributing

-This plugin is current quite simple.
+This plugin is currently quite simple.
 Contributions, suggestions, and feedback are all welcomed!